 It may seem unusual to have a pumpkin dish without pumpkin spice or cinnamon, but please, give it a try.

-What Kind Of Pumpkin Is Good For This Recipe?
+What Kind of Pumpkin Is Good for Ukrainian Sweet Pumpkin Porridge?

 Any you have on hand.
 I used "New England Cheddar."
 Just make sure it's a baking pumpkin and not a decorative one.